aametwally/FP_MetaGenomics/Tutorial_InstallLINUX.md

 # Finn-Perkins Lab Linux Virtual Machine Installation Tutorial
 This tutorial is intended for beginner Linux and WEVOTE users, and will detail the steps required to install a Linux virtual machine and interface with the Extreme cluster at UIC.
+Please report any bugs/suggestions to Ahmed Metwally (ametwa2@uic.edu).

 ## Installing Linux Virtual Machine
 Since WEVOTE currently only supports Linux, a copy of Linux must be installed on your computer to properly interface with and install WEVOTE.
 If your computer already has a Linux virtual machine installed or is running Linux, skip this section.